Social Connectedness Project

 In 2019, the Social Connectedness of Older People in the Hawkesbury project held three Community Workshops in the Hawkesbury region in targeted areas.
 Over 100 professionals, volunteers and community members participated, working on improving connections for socially isolated older people in the Hawkesbury.

 Following the workshops, a Steering Committee was established, and three working groups were formed to progress focusing on some of the key themes identified by the community.
 The working groups priorities include: 'Connecting with the Socially Isolated - Identifying the Unidentified', 'Service Provider Networking and Community Awareness' and 'Improving Transport and Volunteering in the Hawkesbury'.

 We also commenced a Health Connector program where people at risk of, or who are already socially isolated, can now also access support from a Health Connector based in one of seven GP practices in the Hawkesbury.

 Health Connectors work one-to-one with patients and carers on practical and achievable, person centred social network mapping, planning and goal setting.
 They act as a bridge between formal health care providers (GPS, aged, community and other services) and informal care networks (families, neighbours, colleagues, social and support groups etc.).
 They help people develop their social support networks, especially those who are isolated, vulnerable and at risk of "falling through the cracks".
 This is a free service.

-This directory was initially based on Wentworth Healthcare's mapping of Hawkesbury services but is now being populated with services from right across the primary health network, i.e. Blue Mountains, Hawkesbury, Lithgow and Penrith regions.
+The My Health Connector Directory was initially based on Wentworth Healthcare's mapping of Hawkesbury services but is now being populated with services from right across the primary health network, i.e. Blue Mountains, Hawkesbury, Lithgow and Penrith regions.
 Organisations are now uploading and updating their own information.

 Who is involved?